VIDEO: Strength to heal, How to truly forgive someone who hurt you?

 Forgiveness is a journey

-The key to have a heart that forgives is to keep a righteous spirit.
-While getting hurt is inevitable in life, we must continue to renew ourselves in God to avoid falling into the trap of unforgiveness.
+The key to having a forgiving heart is to maintain a righteous spirit.
+While experiencing hurt is a part of life, we must continually renew ourselves in God to prevent falling into the trap of unforgiveness.

 Psalm 51:10 says: “Create in me a pure heart, O God, and renew a steadfast spirit within me.”

-After God delivers us from bitterness, we must keep watch to make sure our heart doesn’t stain.
-We do this by guarding our heart and being careful of what we listen to or what we speak about.
-It’s just like sin, we have to “flee” from it, like it says in 2 Timothy 2:22:
+After God delivers us from bitterness, we need to stay vigilant to ensure our hearts remain pure.
+This involves guarding our hearts and being mindful of what we listen to and speak about.
+Just like with sin, we must ‘flee’ from it, as stated in 2 Timothy 2:22:

 “Flee the evil desires of youth and pursue righteousness, faith, love and peace, along with those who call on the Lord out of a pure heart.”

-And when we end up in a situation where someone hurts us, we must deal with it by surrendering that pain to God.
+When we find ourselves hurt by others, we must handle it by surrendering that pain to God.

-Remember, that no hurt is too for God.
+Remember, no hurt is too great for God.

-The benefits of renewing our spirit and surrendering to God are endless.
-Forgiveness will make us feel pure, free, peaceful, clear minded and will allow us to trust that God is the keeper of our heart, not people.
+The benefits of renewing our spirit and surrendering to God are countless.
+Forgiveness brings purity, freedom, peace, and clarity of mind, and allows us to trust that God is the guardian of our hearts, not people.

 Prayer to forgive